Best Plant Milk for the Environment: Sustainability Compared (2026)

 Environmental Stats:

 To minimize environmental impact, look for organic, fair-trade coconut milk from suppliers committed to sustainable practices.
-Coconut milk works well in smoothies if you enjoy its distinctive flavor.

 6. Almond Milk - The Water Concern